cockpit-project/cockpit/HACKING.md

 Then reload cockpit in your browser after building the page.

-Often you need to test your code in a VM. `webpack-make` has an `-r`/`--rsync` option for copying the built webpack into the given SSH target's /usr/share/cockpit/ directory.
+Often you need to test your code in a VM. `webpack-make.js` has an `-r`/`--rsync` option for copying the built webpack into the given SSH target's /usr/share/cockpit/ directory.
 If you use cockpit's own test VMs and set up the SSH `c` alias as described in [test/README.md](./test/README.md), you can use one of these commands:

-    tools/webpack-make kdump -r c
+    tools/webpack-make.js kdump -r c
     tools/webpack-watch kdump -r c

 To make Cockpit again use the installed code, rather than that from your git